 Give your rabbit lots of hay

 Hay should make up the majority of your rabbit’s diet.
-Timothy hay is ideal, as it is good for your rabbit’s digestion and is rich in fiber and protein.
+Timothy hay is ideal, as it is good for your rabbit’s digestion and is rich in fibre and protein.
 Hay is also essential to encourage you rabbits’ natural foraging behaviours and to encourage them to chew, which will help to keep their constantly growing teeth in good shape.

 It is worth remembering that hay is a natural crop and that the nutrients can vary depending on the conditions in which it was grown.
 A carefully measured portion of high fibre pellets or nuggets can be fed to complement your bunnies’ hay and to act as a balancer to ensure they are receiving all the vitamins and minerals they need to stay healthy.
-Healthy pellets are not hard to find, and ideally you should be looking for a diet that has a crude fiber content of over 20% (the more crude fiber, the better), around 15% protein and no added sugars.
+Healthy pellets are not hard to find, and ideally you should be looking for a diet that has a crude fibre content of over 20% (the more crude fibre, the better), around 15% protein and no added sugars.
 There are also diets specifically made for older rabbits that have a lower energy density and are formulated for less active bunnies that may be prone to weight gain.

 Work for it